|Subject:||Student Social Events|

 The following policies have been adopted to protect USCA students and property.
 These policies are intended to regulate any social events held on the USCA campus by student organizations.
 Failure to abide by these policies could result in disciplinary action as outlined in the USCA Student Handbook under "Student Organization Non-Academic Discipline System Procedures".

 - All on-campus parties/dances/new member presentation/socials sponsored by student organizations must be held in the Student Activities Center.
-If the organization would like to hold an event on campus at another location special permission must be obtained from the Director of Student Involvement or designee.
+If the organization would like to hold an event on campus at another location special permission must be obtained from the Assistant Director of Student Life for Student Organizations or designee.
 A facility request form must be filled out at least two weeks prior to the event.

 - The sponsoring organization will be required to hire and pay for one or more University Police Officer(s) if needed.
 The University Police Department will determine the number of officers necessary to ensure the safety of those attending the event.
 Security needs will be discussed at the pre-planning meeting.

-- Each sponsoring organization will meet with the Director of Student Involvement, the Chief of University Police, or designee(s) at least two (2) weeks prior to the event for a pre-planning meeting.
+- Each sponsoring organization will meet with the Assistant Director of Student Life for Student Organizations, the Chief of University Police, or designee(s) at least two (2) weeks prior to the event for a pre-planning meeting.
 The meeting will review room arrangements, staffing needs, security needs, and event policies.
 Each sponsoring organization should have at least two representatives attend the meeting.
 Failure to schedule and attend this meeting will result in cancellation of the event.

 - The entry table for the event must be located near the Student Life Suite and it must be supervised by the advisor (or designated faculty/staff person) and one student at all times.
 All other entrances into the building need to be locked in order to provide only one entrance into the building during the event.